OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Decentralized pattern

-Development team implements PDP and PEP directly at microservice code level.
-All the access control rules and as well as attributes that need to implement that rule are defined and stored on the each microservice (step 1).
-When microservice receives (step 2) request along with some authorization metadata (e.g., end user context or requested resource ID), microservice analyzes it (step 3) in order to generate access control policy decision and then enforces authorization (step 4).
+The development team implements PDP and PEP directly at the microservice code level.
+All the access control rules and attributes that need to implement that rule are defined and stored on each microservice (step 1).
+When a microservice receives a request along with some authorization metadata (e.g., end-user context or requested resource ID), the microservice analyzes it (step 3) to generate an access control policy decision and then enforces authorization (step 4).
 ![Decentralized pattern HLD](../assets/Dec_pattern_HLD.png)

 Existing programming language frameworks allow development teams to implement authorization at the microservice layer.
-E.g., [Spring Security allows](https://www.youtube.com/watch?v=v2J32nd0g24) developers to enable scopes checking (e.g. using scopes extracted from incoming JWT) in the resource server and use it to enforce authorization.
+For example, [Spring Security allows](https://www.youtube.com/watch?v=v2J32nd0g24) developers to enable scopes checking (e.g., using scopes extracted from incoming JWT) in the resource server and use it to enforce authorization.

-Implementing authorization at the source code level means that the code must be updated whenever development team want to modify authorization logic.
+Implementing authorization at the source code level means that the code must be updated whenever the development team wants to modify authorization logic.

 #### Centralized pattern with single policy decision point

-In that pattern access control rules are defined, stored, and evaluated centrally.
-Access control rules is defined using PAP (step 1) and delivered to centralized PDP as well as attributes that need to implement that rules (step 2).
-When a subject invokes microservice endpoint (step 3), microservice code invokes centralized PDP via network call and PDP generates access control policy decision by evaluating the query input against access control rules and attributes (step 4).
-Based on PDP decision microservice enforce authorization (step 5).
+In this pattern, access control rules are defined, stored, and evaluated centrally.
+Access control rules are defined using PAP (step 1) and delivered to a centralized PDP, along with attributes required to evaluate those rules (step 2).
+When a subject invokes a microservice endpoint (step 3), the microservice code invokes the centralized PDP via a network call, and the PDP generates an access control policy decision by evaluating the query input against access control rules and attributes (step 4).
+Based on the PDP decision, the microservice enforces authorization (step 5).

-![Centralized pattern with single policy decision point HLD](../assets/Single_PDP_HLD.png) To define access control rules development/operation team has to use some language or notation.
-An example is Extensible Access Control Markup Language (XACML) and Next Generation Access Control (NGAC) that is a standard to implement policy rules description.
-This pattern badly affects latency due additional network calls of the remote PDP endpoint, but it can be mitigated by caching authorization policy decisions at microservice level.
-It should be mentioned that PDP must be operated in high-availability mode due to resilience and availability issues.
-Application security architects should combine it with other patterns (e.g., authorization on API gateway level) in order to enforce “defense in depth” principle.
+![Centralized pattern with single policy decision point HLD](../assets/Single_PDP_HLD.png)

+To define access control rules, development/operation teams have to use some language or notation.
+An example is Extensible Access Control Markup Language (XACML) and Next Generation Access Control (NGAC), which is a standard to describe policy rules.

+This pattern can cause latency issues due to additional network calls to the remote PDP endpoint, but it can be mitigated by caching authorization policy decisions at the microservice level.
+It should be mentioned that the PDP must be operated in high-availability mode to prevent resilience and availability issues.
+Application security architects should combine it with other patterns (e.g., authorization on API gateway level) to enforce the "defense in depth" principle.

 #### Centralized pattern with embedded policy decision point

-In that pattern access control rules are defined centrally but stored and evaluated at microservice level.
-Access control rules is defined using PAP (step 1) and delivered to embedded PDP as well as attributes that need to implement that rules (step 2).
-When a subject invokes microservice endpoint (step 3), microservice code invokes PDP and PDP generates access control policy decision by evaluating the query input against access control rules and attributes (step 4).
-Based on PDP decision microservice enforce authorization (step 5).
+In this pattern, access control rules are defined centrally but stored and evaluated at the microservice level.
+Access control rules are defined using PAP (step 1) and delivered to an embedded PDP, along with attributes required to evaluate those rules (step 2).
+When a subject invokes a microservice endpoint (step 3), the microservice code invokes the PDP, and the PDP generates an access control policy decision by evaluating the query input against access control rules and attributes (step 4).
+Based on the PDP decision, the microservice enforces authorization (step 5).

-![Centralized pattern with embedded policy decision point HLD](../assets/Embed_PDP_HLD.png) PDP code in that case can be implemented as microservice built-in library or sidecar in service mesh architecture.
-Due to possible network/host failures and network latency it is advisable to implement embedded PDP as microservice library or sidecar on the same host with microservice.
-Embedded PDP usually store authorization policy and policy-related data in-memory to minimize external dependencies during authorization enforcement and get low latency.
-Main difference from “Centralized pattern with single policy decision point” with caching approach is that authorization decisions do not store on the microservice side, up to date authorization policy are stored on microservice side instead.
+![Centralized pattern with embedded policy decision point HLD](../assets/Embed_PDP_HLD.png)

+The PDP code in this case, can be implemented as a microservice built-in library or sidecar in a service mesh architecture.
+Due to possible network/host failures and network latency, it is advisable to implement embedded PDP as a microservice library or sidecar on the same host as the microservice.
+Embedded PDP usually stores authorization policy and policy-related data in-memory to minimize external dependencies during authorization enforcement and get low latency.
+The main difference from the “Centralized pattern with single policy decision point” approach, is that authorization *decisions* do not store on the microservice side, up-to-date authorization *policy* is stored on the microservice side instead.
 It should be mentioned that caching authorization decisions may lead to applying outdated authorization rules and access control violations.

-Netfix presented ([link](https://www.youtube.com/watch?v=R6tUNpRpdnY), [link](https://conferences.oreilly.com/velocity/vl-ca-2018/public/schedule/detail/66606.html)) a real case of using “Centralized pattern with embedded PDP” pattern to implement authorization on the microservices level.
+Netflix presented ([link](https://www.youtube.com/watch?v=R6tUNpRpdnY), [link](https://conferences.oreilly.com/velocity/vl-ca-2018/public/schedule/detail/66606.html)) a real case of using “Centralized pattern with embedded PDP” pattern to implement authorization on the microservices level.

 ![Centralized pattern with embedded policy decision point HLD](../assets/Netflix_AC.png)

-- Policy portal and Policy repository is UI-based system for creating, managing and versioning access control rules;
+- The Policy portal and Policy repository are UI-based systems for creating, managing, and versioning access control rules.
-- Aggregator fetches data used in access control rules from all external sources and keeps it up to date;
+- The Aggregator fetches data used in access control rules from all external sources and keeps it up to date.
-- Distributor pulls access control rules (from Policy repository) and data used in access control rules (from Aggregators) to distribute it among PDPs;
+- The Distributor pulls access control rules (from the Policy repository) and data used in access control rules (from Aggregators) to distribute them among PDPs.
-- PDP (library) asynchronically pulls access control rules and data and keeps it up to date to enforce authorization by PEP component.
+- The PDP (library) asynchronously pulls access control rules and data and keeps them up to date to enforce authorization by the PEP component.

-### Recommendation on how to implement authorization
+### Recommendations on how to implement authorization

-1. To achieve scalability it is not advisable to hardcode authorization policy in source code (decentralized pattern), but use special language to express policy instead.
-The goal is to externalize/decouple authorization from code, and not just with a gateway/proxy that acts as a checkpoints.
-Recommended pattern for service-level authorization is “Centralized pattern with embedded PDP” due to its resilience and wide adoption.
+1. To achieve scalability, it is not advisable to hardcode authorization policy in source code (decentralized pattern) but use a special language to express policy instead.
+The goal is to externalize/decouple authorization from code, and not just with a gateway/proxy that acts as checkpoints.
+The recommended pattern for service-level authorization is "Centralized pattern with embedded PDP" due to its resilience and wide adoption.
-2. Authorization solution should be platform-level solution; dedicated team (e.g., Platform security team) must be accountable for development and operation of authorization solution as well as sharing microservice blueprint/library/components that implement authorization among development teams.
+2. The authorization solution should be a platform-level solution; a dedicated team (e.g., Platform security team) must be accountable for the development and operation of the authorization solution as well as sharing microservice blueprint/library/components that implement authorization among development teams.
-3. Authorization solution should be based on widely used solution, because implementing custom solution has following cons:
+3. The authorization solution should be based on widely-used solutions because implementing a custom solution has the following cons:
-    - security or engineering team have to build and maintain custom solution;
+    - Security or engineering teams have to build and maintain a custom solution.
-    - it is necessary to build and maintain client library SDKs for every language used in system architecture;
+    - It is necessary to build and maintain client library SDKs for every language used in system architecture.
-    - necessity to train every developer on custom authorization service API and integration, and there’s no open source community to source information from.
+    - There is a necessity to train every developer on custom authorization service API and integration, and there’s no open-source community to source information from.
-4. There is a probability that not all access control policy can be enforced by gateways/proxies and shared authorization library/components, so some specific access control rules still have to be implemented on microservice business code level.
-In order to do that it is advisiable to have and use by microservice development teams simple questionary/check-list to uncover such security requriments and handle its properly during microservice development.
+4. There is a probability that not all access control policies can be enforced by gateways/proxies and shared authorization library/components, so some specific access control rules still have to be implemented.
-5. It is advisable to implement “defense in depth” principle   enforce authorization on:
-    - gateways and proxies level at a coarse level of granularity;
-    - microservice level using shared authorization library/components to enforce fine-granted decisions;
-    - microservice business code level to implement business-specific access control rules.
-6. Access control policy formal procedures like development, approval, rolling-out must be implemented.

 ## External entity identity propagation